Top: Amirashkan Askari, Marcia Pedroza Brambila

-Arthur teaches 2nd year Engineering Economics and a graduate course on Aerosol Physics and Chemistry.
+Arthur teaches Engineering Economics, Environmental Impacts and Pathways, and Aerosol Physics and Chemistry.

-Manpreet Takhar (manpreet.takhar [~a~t~] mail dot utoronto dot ca) is an M. A. Sc. student from India.
+Manpreet Takhar (manpreet.takhar [~a~t~] mail dot utoronto dot ca) is a PHD candidate from India.
 She is currently studying the sources and transformation processes of semi volatile organic compounds (SVOCs) in urban Toronto, and developing methods for measurements of SVOCs and parameterization of SVOCs in air quality models.
 She has studied volatility distribution of cooking oil aerosol and evolution.

-Shunyao (Sunya) Wang (shunyao.wang [~a~t~] mail dot utoronto dot ca) is an M. A. Sc.
-Candidate from Hangzhou, Zhejiang, China.
+Shunyao (Sunya) Wang (shunyao.wang [~a~t~] mail dot utoronto dot ca) is a PhD candidate from Hangzhou, Zhejiang, China.
 Sunya obtained her bachelor degrees in Resources and Environment Sciences from Zhejiang University, China.
 She is developing analytical methods (IMS) to organic aerosol characterization for both lab and ambient samples, and evaluating the health impacts of secondary organic aerosol.

 Mi Tian (Visiting postdoctoral scholar, 2016): Chongqing Institute of Green and Intelligent Technology, Chinese Academy of Sciences, China

 Kevin Goodman Rendall (MASc, 2014-2016): Field service engineer, Bruker Corporation